mar1/myloophistory/README.md

 - Ability to send the yield in a cross-chain swap to the Polygon receiver
 - Ability to perform swap from allowed ERC20 tokens on Stellaswap for GLMR before minting pKarb
 - Handle xc20 tokens with sufficient liquidities
-- Handle 4 different wallets
+- Handle 4 different wallet providers

 ## Tech Stack